-Finally if one or both of the involved nuclei do have a quadrupolar moment, the here used REDOR sequence should not be used, but there are several different REDOR like experiments in literature which have an enhanced performance on observing quadrupolar nuclei.
-These are for example the Rotational Echo Adiabatic Passage DOuble Resonance (REAPDOR) or TRAnsfer of Population in DOuble Resonance (TRAPDOR) sequences.
+If one or both of the involved nuclei do have a quadrupolar moment, the REDOR sequence should not be used, but there are several different REDOR like experiments in literature which have an enhanced performance on observing quadrupolar nuclei.
+These are, for example, the Rotational Echo Adiabatic Passage DOuble Resonance (REAPDOR) or TRAnsfer of Population in DOuble Resonance (TRAPDOR) sequences.

 Usually, the setup is chosen such that the more sensitive nucleus is observed.
-The measured coupling is of course independent from the choice of the nucleus, but there may be reasons to consider carefully, which nucleus is observed.
+The measured coupling is independent from the choice of the nucleus, but there may be reasons to consider carefully, which nucleus is observed.
 Of course it is tempting to observe the nucleus with higher isotopic concentration, but this is usually not recommended, since it is more difficult to observe a small intensity change on a strong signal (which might be caused by fluctuations) than a bigger difference on the low abundance nucleus caused by the high abundance of the coupling partner.
 An example: The measurement will be more precise observing 13C and defocus with 31P pulses than vice versa, because the effect on 31P, caused by 1.1% of 13C would be max.
 1.1%, a very small change which would require extremely high S/N and extremely high stability in signal generation and spin rate.

-Pulse Sequence 12.1
+12.1 Pulse Sequence

-Figure 12.1.
-REDOR Pulse Sequence
+Figure 12.1: REDOR Pulse Sequence